NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```

-Alas, we cannot take the above crosssections at face value.
+Alas, we cannot take the above cross-sections at face value.
 Imagine, for example, that people with lighter mental conditions find it easier to deal with the hassle of finding good treatment, which seems plausible.
-In that case, the causal arrow would go both ways: (getting good mental healthcare -> healing occurs -> people lose less hours each week), but also (having a lighter mental illness -> easier to find good mental healthcare) + (having a lighter mental illness -> lose less work hours).
-It could also be that, as people regress to the mean with respect to their mental illness, and become happier, they attribute their improvement to whatever therapy they were receiving, and become more satisfied with it.
+In that case, the causal arrow would go both ways: (getting good mental healthcare -> healing occurs -> people lose fewer hours each week), but also (having a lighter mental illness -> easier to find good mental healthcare) + (having a lighter mental illness -> lose less work hours).
+It could also be that, as people regress to the mean with respect to their mental illness, and become happier, they attribute their improvement to whatever therapy they were receiving and become more satisfied with it.
 If we assume that the bias goes in the direction of amplifying the effect of good mental healthcare, the above figures become an upper estimate of its effect.

 In the ideal case, what I'd like to have is an experiment in which:
 - Productivity and severity of mental illness are measured across a population.
 Or just utilons.